Eugene-Lek/ip/README.md

 # README

-This readme was modified so that I can
+This readme was modified so that I can create commits and add full commit messages to them.